Sample FAQ: Nipple compression pain

 Excessive breastfeeding can traumatize the whole nipple and also make the pain caused by other problems, such as poor positioning and nipple compression, worse.

-Mothers with nipple compression are more prone to nipple damage along the compression line.
+Mothers with nipple compression are more prone to nipple skin damage along the compression line.
 This can be superficial (scab; blistering) or deeper with open skin.
 Such linear damage can also be called a compression stripe.
+The damage can also become infected, further increasing the pain.

 A sizeable number of mothers with nipple compression pain develop nipple vasospasm.